galastrostats/general/git-tutorial/05-branches.md

 nothing to commit, working tree clean
 ```

 Notice that git went ahead with all the changes and committed the merge, saying "Fast-forward".
-This term means that there had been no changes to master since the branch wolfman was created, so git assumes any changes are not conflicts and accepts them all.
-If you want to avoid accepting changes without getting to look at them, always use `git diff` before `git merge`!
+This term means that there had been no changes to master since the branch wolfman was created, so git assumed any changes were not conflicts and accepted them all.
+If you want to avoid accepting changes without getting to look at them, always use `git diff` before `git merge` and make edits manually.

-Now we decide to merge dracula into master as well, knowing that the dracula branch split off *before* the latest merge changed the master branch.
+Next we decide to merge dracula into master as well, knowing that the dracula branch split off *before* the latest merge changed the master branch.
 This time git is alert to potential conflicts.

 ```
 $ git merge dracula